duckietown/duckietown-shell/README.md

 **Note: Never use `sudo pip install` to install `duckietown-shell`.**

+### Installation on Ubuntu 16.xx

+As for ubuntu 18, run:

+    $ sudo apt install -y git git-lfs

+    $ sudo apt install -y docker.io
+    $ sudo adduser `whoami` docker

+Then, the duckietown shell require python3.6 or python3.7, which is not standard on ubuntu16.
+A currently working workaround is to install homebrew, by following instructions here : https://brew.sh/ Then, run :

+    $ brew install python3
+    $ python3.7 -m pip install --no-cache-dir --user -U duckietown-shell

+Then, typing

+    $ which dts

+should output : /home/linuxbrew/.linuxbrew/bin/dts

 ### Installation in other operating systems

 You will need to find the instructions for installing pip, git, git-lfs, docker for your specific operating system on your own.